 East Timor black pepper is an exceptional pepper.
 It is distinguished by its first herbaceous and powerful olfactory notes !
 On tasting, these small peppercorns explode in the mouth.
 One discovers a very pronounced spiciness followed by warm and sweet notes.
 The finish offers notes of cocoa, fruity in the mouth.

-David Vanille's choice: I have chosen to present you this pepper so dear to my heart.
-The fruit of my travels in the footsteps of Pierre Poivre, the black pepper of East Timor is my Holy Grail.
+David Vanille's choice: I have chosen to introduce you to this pepper so dear to my heart.
+Fruit of my travels in the footsteps of Pierre Poivre, East Timor black pepper is my Holy Grail.
 A world exclusive that I am proud to offer you as a spice researcher.

 The harvest of this exceptional pepper takes place from April to June.
-It is entirely hand-picked.
+It is carried out entirely by hand.
 Once harvested, the berries are exposed to the sun for a few days.
-Once dry, they develop all their aromas and more particularly, the notes of hemp, typical of East Timor black pepper.
+Once they are dry, they develop all their aromas and more particularly, notes of hemp, typical of East Timorese black pepper.

 Red, black, green, white... there are several "colours" of pepper.
-These indicate the level of maturity of the berries when they are picked, but also the level of drying of the berries.
+These indicate the level of maturity of the berries at the time of picking, but also the level of drying of the berries.

 Green pepper is a pepper that is harvested early.
 It has a rather mild taste.

-Black pepper is a pepper that benefits from a long enough sun drying to take its black colour.
+Black pepper is a pepper that benefits from drying in the sun long enough to take on its black colour.